Tanu-N-Prabhu/Python/Code Snapshots 📷/README.md

 ---

-# 2. Python Decimals - Converting an String of Integers into Decimals
+## 2. Converting an String of Integers into Decimals

 ```python
 import decimal